jarkkokovala/distsys19/project1/documentation/specification.md

 ### File Node

+* Worker node
+* There can be many
-Role: Worker node.
-Registers itself to the Name Node when it's started.
-There can be many.
-Handles storing the actual files.
+* Registers itself on the name node when it's started
+* Handles storing the actual files

 ##### File Node -> Client